Our sector

 The need for smart grid infrastructures that efficiently connect clean energy to the system.

-New demand enablers: residential and industrial heating and cooling, mobility, green hydrogen and derivatives, as well as digitalisation and data centres.
+New demand enablers: residential and industrial heating and cooling, mobility, as well as digitalisation, artificial intelligence and data centres.

 Essential role of energy storage and dispatchable renewables: supply and demand matching, price modulation and lower emissions.